 With Spring upon us, most homeowners will want to walk around their home to inspect for any issues that may need addressed.

-Siding, gutters, roofing and landscaping are common areas that require attention.
+Siding, gutters, residential roofing and landscaping are common areas that require attention.

 Cleaning your siding can help you maintain the overall appearance of your siding, as well as spot any areas that need repairs.
 We recommend doing this at least once or twice a year.

 First things first – DO NOT use a pressure washer to clean your siding, these can actually cause damage to the finish.

 Instead, follow these basic guidelines for cleaning —

 - Dust and Dirt: